PICT-Robotics-23/Elephant-Robot/README.md

 #### Description of scripts

+- **Locomotion**:

+    - The script enables locomotion control for a robot using four-wheel drive.
+    - A laptop remotely connects to the Raspberry Pi (Raspi) using SSH and the Raspi's IP address via terminal access.
+Once connected, the laptop launches the ROS master server and starts the locomotion_driver node and the teleop_keyboard node.
+    - The teleop_keyboard node receives commands from the laptop's keyboard input.The teleop_keyboard node publishes speed and direction commands as a Twist message to the cmd_vel topic.
+    - The locomotion_driver node subscribes to the cmd_vel topic to receive and interpret the robot's commands.
+    - Kinematic equations are employed by the locomotion node to determine the required actions for the robot's movement.
+    - The Raspi's RPi library connects the PWM pins to the Cytron MD 10 motor driver, which controls the motors responsible for the robot's locomotion.

+    - This script serves as a pilot stage for integrating the Robot Operating System (ROS), Raspberry Pi, and the robot's hardware components.

 ### Stage II
 Stage 2 of the project involved integrating the picking and loading mechanisms.
 The objective was to control these mechanisms using the Raspberry Pi 4's GPIO pins, following the methodology established in Stage 1.
 Serial communication was established between the Raspberry Pi 4 and the ESP32 microcontroller, enabling the Raspberry Pi 4 to receive PWM data from the PS4 controller via the ESP32.
 Furthermore, a display was connected to the Raspberry Pi 4 to provide real-time visualization of the PWM signals.